Member Spotlights

 Gordon Nearing CIMA®, CPWA®, CFP®

-Senior VP, RBC Wealth Management Signature Member
+Senior Vice President – Financial Advisor, RBC Wealth Management

 What inspired you to join the Investments & Wealth Institute initially?